 Day: What to Expect:

-3-4 The top layer of skin will begin to flake off in little stitch looking lines, although some people do not notice the exfoliation.
-DO NOT PICK– you will pull pigment out and end up with uneven color.
-Blinking helps eliminate the small pieces of pigment and epidermis that has detached.
+3-4 The top layer of skin will begin to flake off in little stitch-looking lines, although some people do not notice the exfoliation.
+DO NOT PICK– you will pull the pigment out and end up with uneven color.
+Blinking helps eliminate the small pieces of pigment and epidermis that have detached.
 It is important not to pick at it or rub the eyes.

 7-9 All shedding should be complete.
 You are safe to put your face back in the shower spray.
 During this time, the tattoo may appear to have vanished, this is a normal part of the healing process, and the pigment will re-emerge.